-Notices and announcements of special interest may be posted on the Graduate Program bulletin board inside the Graduate Program in Wasserstein 5005, and on bulletin boards placed throughout the law school buildings.
+Notices and announcements of special interest may be posted on the Graduate Program bulletin board inside the Graduate Program in Wasserstein 5005, and on bulletin boards placed throughout the law school buildings in accordance with policies established by the Dean of Students Office.
 There are also plasma screens in multiple locations throughout the law school displaying daily event information.
 Please consult these sources daily for information on functions throughout the law school.